titusjan/argos/README.md

 The plot title can be modified with the `title` config option via an editable combobox widget.
-You can enter any title you want but be aware that the title may be incorrect as soon as you pick a new item from the repository.
+You can enter any title you want but be aware that the title may be incorrect as soon as you pick a new item from the Data tree.
 Therefore a few properties can be written in between braces.
-These will then be updated dynamically whenever a new repo item is picked.
+These will then be updated dynamically whenever a new data item is selected.
 For example, `{name}` will be substituted with the name of the selected item.

-*   `{name}`     : name of the selected item from the repository.
+*   `{name}`     : name of the selected item from the Data tree.
 *   `{path}`     : full path of the items leading up to the selected item.
 Might be long!
 *   `{base-name}`: name of the file that contains the item.
 *   `{dir-name}` : directory of the file that contains the item.
 Might be long!